qtop/qtop/docs/documentation.md

 ---
 ```

+Color mappings apply for now to three types of items:
+* user ids
+* queue name initials (in the queue name lines/columns)
+* node state

-This is a list of color mappings, using [regular expressions](https://docs.python.org/2/library/re.html).
+Color mappings can be described using [regular expressions](https://docs.python.org/2/library/re.html).
 The standard RegEx python module `re` is used for parsing.
-Order here matters, so the early expressions get overwritten by the later ones.
-Colors with backgrounds can also be used, for all the color combinations available, check `color_to_code` dictionary in `colormap.py`.
+Order here matters, so the expressions on the top of the list get overwritten by expressions on the bottom.

+Colors with backgrounds can also be used: for all the color combinations available, check `color_to_code` dictionary in `colormap.py`.

-In there, you will also find a ton of ready-made colormaps (`userid_pat_to_color_default` dictionary), with a primary focus on user ids found in CERN clusters.
+In there, you will also find a ton of ready-made colormaps (`userid_pat_to_color_default` dictionary), with a primary focus on user ids found in Large Hadron Collider related clusters (WLCG grid).